 - Partner with school groups to deliver educational activities.

-Our litter pick-up days are undertaken in association with Clean-up Australia Day and Tangaroa Blue Foundation, as well as litter pick up whilst undertaking weed pull and tree planting activities in the dunes.
+Our litter pick-up days are undertaken in association with Clean-up Australia Day and litter pick-up whilst undertaking weed pull and tree planting activities in the coastal dunes.

 As well as group activities, we can all contribute to reducing waste.
 Remember the five R’s, Refuse, Reduce, Reuse, Repurpose and Recycle.